Rajya Sabha adjourned till 2.30 pm as Opposition parties demand discussion on Adani issue

 Soon after the house met for the day, Chairman Jagdeep Dhankhar rejected the 15 adjournment notices filed by members of various opposition parties to discuss the Adani group issue in the wake of allegations made against the conglomerate by a US-based short seller.

 Dhankhar told the protesting members that Parliament is the essence and the North Star of democracy.
-It is a place for discussion and deliberation and not a place of disturbance, he said.
+It is a place for discussion and deliberation to realise the aspirations and dreams of the people and not a place of disturbance, he said.

 (Except for the headline, this story has not been edited by The Federal staff and is auto-published from a syndicated feed.)